fieldtrip/website/faq/organization/emaillist_howtoask.md

 {% include markup/skyblue %}
 Subject: HELP

 **I am getting to load Eyetracking data from .EDF to .ASC then wish to have the image present on the screen in order t draw ROIs.
 As I follow the step from this link https://www.fieldtriptoolbox.org/getting_started/eyelink.
-The function of FieldTrip called "dataset2file.m" cannot accept file type of structure in matlab**.
+The function of FieldTrip called "dataset2file.m" cannot accept file type of structure in MATLAB**.
 The error message show "Undefined function 'dataset2files' for input arguments of type 'struct'."
 How can I change the code so the function can read structure file.

 `<no name>`
 {% include markup/end %}